Visiting the ancient city of Polonnaruwa in Sri Lanka is a must-see for anyone interested in immersing themselves in rich cultural history.

-The ticket price for foreigners is 5075 LKR (25 USD) per person.
+The ticket price for foreigners is 30 USD per person.
 For SAARC countries, the price is half.
-However, you will need to have proof that you are from SAARC country.
+However, you will need to have proof that you are from a SAARC country.
 So remember to bring your passport.

 Where to Buy your Tickets

 You can buy your ticket at the Archaeological Museum Complex.
 You can also reserve online through the government's e-ticket reservation website.

 The ancient city of Polonnaruwa spans over a large area of land, and visiting for a day can be daunting.
 That’s why we’ve put together this list of the top 9 things you must see when visiting the area.